Advice and answers from the Teamdeck Team

 What’s the difference between get and nested?

-get(group, metric) - Will perform your calculation on all instances of the chosen group in your table.
+get(group, metric) - Will calculate all instances of the chosen group in your table.

-nested(group, metric) - Will calculate the value of the instances that are nested below the elements of a given level in your table.
+nested(group, metric) - This will calculate the value of the cases nested below the elements of a given level in your table.

 Say you want to analyze the average working time recorded by your team in a given month.
 You have generated a table which is grouped as follows: